 Recently, on a trip to the Providence Public Library, I found obituaries for Russell and Hannah Lamphere from the Providence Journal.
 I was surprised to see that they were buried in their home town of Norwich, Connecticut.
 Later, online, I found a list of all those buried in cemeteries that (now) belong to the town of Norwich.
-The 976 page pdf of the list contained Russell and Hannah’s names, and pointed to Section 6, Plot 9 at the Yantic Cemetery, Norwich.
+The 976 page pdf of the list (available as a link here) contained Russell and Hannah’s names, and pointed to Section 6, Plot 9 at the Yantic Cemetery, Norwich.

 At the Cemetery

 This is taken from the cemetery map at the entrance to Yantic Cemetery:

 The plot has several markers visible, and most likely more burials in the rest of the space.

 I have now been there twice.
 There are two small markers which may or may not designate where Russell and Hannah are buried; one has initials, the other is more worn.